3.

 1. The Second Passover (Numbers 9:1-14)

-The people have now been in the wilderness for a second year as the day for the Passover feast approaches and they will celebrate this important feast for only the second time since their liberation from Egyptian slavery.
+The people have now been in the wilderness for a second year as the day for the Passover approaches and they will celebrate this important feast for only the second time since their liberation from Egyptian slavery.

 However, a provision is made for those who were unclean or on a journey during the original Passover to allow them to celebrate it a month later thereby allowing them to comply with purification and preparations that they were not able to complete on the day of the official Passover feast.
 This indulgence emphasized God's inclusiveness and the importance that each individual participate in this communal worship.